visiting cma? MAP IT

 Ashley Parker, Ph.D.

-Ashley earned her Ph.D. in Clinical Psychology at the University of Missouri St. Louis and her B.A. in Psychology and Anthropology with a minor in African-American Studies from Washington University in St. Louis.
+Ashley earned her Ph.D. in clinical psychology at the University of Missouri St. Louis and her B.A. in psychology and anthropology with a minor in African American Studies from Washington University in St. Louis.
 She completed her pre-doctoral clinical internship at the Center for Multicultural Training in Psychology at Boston University School of Medicine and Boston Medical Center.
 Ashley’s dissertation explored the personal and situational factors that affect Whites’ recognition of racial microaggressions.
-Ashley’s work has been published, and she has presented at national conferences.
+Ashley’s work has been published and she has presented at national conferences.
 Ashley is a member of the American Psychological Association.